Carol D. Leonnig: The Washington Post

 At The Washington Post, Leonnig first covered the District of Columbia city government and its problems with corruption, and then spent five years covering the federal courts in Washington.
 She reported on the Bush administration and issues surrounding the indefinitely imprisoned detainees at the Guantanamo Bay detention camp.
 Leonnig wrote for the Posts National Desk as part of a team that investigated public officials, federal agencies, and government accountability.

 She has done numerous radio and television interviews, including NPR, The NewsHour with Jim Lehrer, Fox News, and MSNBC.
 Her coverage of the Bush administration has been cited in books on the subject.

 In 2011, Leonnig and her Post colleague Joe Stephens revealed in a series of stories how the Obama administration pressed to approve a $535 million federal loan to Solyndra, a solar panel manufacturer whose leading investors were tied to a major Obama fundraiser.
 Their stories documented how White House aides for the senior-most White House advisers pressured Office of Management and Budget officials to make a decision on approving the Solyndra loan in time for a press conference they had tentatively scheduled for the Vice President to announce the funding.
 The company was one President Obama himself touted in a visit in 2010, shortly after independent auditors raised concerns about Solyndra's financial stability.

-MSNBC
+MSNBC and MS NOW

-In August 2025, Leonnig left the newspaper to become senior investigative correspondent for MSNBC.
+In August 2025, Leonnig left the newspaper to become senior investigative correspondent for MSNBC and continues for MS NOW.